BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

     </li>
     <li>
         <b>How to effectively raise children</b><br/>
-        A balancing act.
+        <p>A balancing act.
 Give them everything and they turn out badly.
-Give them nothing and they turn out badly.<br/>
+Give them nothing and they turn out badly.</p>
     </li>
     <li>
         <b>What "human nature" is</b><br/>
         <p>
-            Has anyone tried to fully solve this problem?
+            Has anyone tried to fully solve this?
 "Here's human nature.
 It's a 25,000-page book".
-            It doesn't seem an unreasonable ask.
 The connectome of the human brain is finite.
 The analogous discovery and synthesis for calculus happened about 350 years ago and hasn't changed since.
-            It was a point of pride for my high school calculus teacher that what he was teaching was timeless and complete.
+It was a point of pride for my high school calculus teacher that what he was teaching was timeless and complete.<br/><br/>
         </p>
     </li>
     <li>
         <b>How to make people be good</b><br/>
-        Fixing classism, solipsism, the abuse of power, etc.<br/>
+        <p>Fixing classism, solipsism, the abuse of power, etc.<br/>
         Mountains of effort over the millennia.
-Countless moral systems, with only partial success.<br/>
+Countless moral systems, with only partial success.</p>
     </li>
     <li>
         <b>The Watchmaker Problem</b><br/>
-        A watch is made by a watchmaker.
-The universe exists, so what created the universe?<br/>
+        <p>A watch is made by a watchmaker.
+The universe exists, so what created the universe?
         Why is there something rather than nothing?
-How could something come from nothing?<br/><br/>
+How could something come from nothing?</p>
-        The Big Bang is not an answer, by the way.
-The Big Bang just moves the problem.<br/>
+        <p>The Big Bang isn't an answer, by the way.
+The Big Bang just moves the problem.
         Nobody knows what caused the big bang, where the energy present at the start of the universe came from.
         Scientists don't know.
-Nobody knows.
+Nobody knows.</p>
     </li>
 </ul>